 CE-Mode uses a default string number 01.
-For example, if your memory had 05 shots in it then the display would show 0 to 5.
-When all the keys are released, then the display show string 01 with nothing in it.
-For example, display shows 0 to 5. the dashes after the number indicate, the memory is empty.
+For example, if your memory had 05 shots in it then the display would show the limit with nothing in it.
+For example, display shows the display shows the dashes after the number indicate, the memory is empty.